pranavraj575/mewzero/networks/README.md

 The input for each branch will be the output of the layer immediately before it.
 This is why we do not need to specify the input shape.

+### `parallel`
+Computes a tuple of k tensors independently, may merge at end of computation.
+* `branches`: optional parameter, list of k lists of layer dictionaries.
+  Defaults to doing no computation.
+  Each list can also be `None` to do no computation
+* `combination`: optional parameter with default `"combination": "tuple"`.
+  Determines how to combine the results of branches.
+  * For `"tuple"`, the result will be a k-tuple of the outputs of each branch.
+  * For `"sum"`, the results of each branch will be summed.
+    For this, each branch MUST have the same output dimension.
+  * For `"concat"`, the results of each branch will be concatenated.
+    The dimension of concatenation will be the optional `dim` key, with default `"dim":-1`.

+`net_configs/ttt_sa.txt` has an example of using this to merge a state,action pair input.

 ### `repeat`
 Repeats a block a certian number of times.